 - Niche Marketing: By segmenting the markets, marketers can identify the unique needs of the target audience.
 These unique needs are the base for Niche marketing.

-- Cost-Effective: As the marketers have clarity about the target customers and their requirements.
-So, they can run cost-effective marketing campaigns.
+- Cost-Effective: Through segmentation, the marketers get clarity about the requirements of target customers.
+Thus, they can run cost-effective marketing campaigns.

 - Customer Retention: Segmentation is a customer-centric approach.
 It provides more customer satisfaction which ultimately results in customer retention.